Lagotrixa/NCD_project/README.md

 - `contract/src/lib.rs` for the contract code
 - `src/index.html` for the front-end HTML
 - `src/main.js` for the JavaScript front-end code and how to integrate contracts
-- `src/test.js` for the JS tests for the contract

 ## To Build the Documentation